 He nodded, scanning the ceiling.
 “Your latest is doing well back home.”

 “I should think so too, they bugged me enough for it,” I paused.
 “Are you going to tell me what you’re doing here?
 Don’t pretend any more.
-It must have been almost five years now…”
+It’s been at least five years…”

-He looked at me and finally the silly grin slid.
 “Yeah, I know.”
-He stared at me and far in the backs of his eyes I could see the laughing that had been ringing in the air when he used to give my piggy-backs around the garden and help me steal biscuits from the top shelf.
+In the backs of his eyes I could see the laughter that had rang in the air when he used to give me piggy-backs and help me steal biscuits from the top shelf.
 But then it fled, whisked away like pollen on the breeze to be replaced by something a little colder.
 “It’s been too long, don’t you think?”

 “You never bothered to find out.”
 We glared for a moment until he rose and paced through to the kitchen.
-I followed, my attempted righteous indignation somewhat lessened by my threadbare dressing gown, uncombed hair and smudged glasses, but I still gave it a gutsy try.
+I followed, aware the effect of my righteous indignation was mitigated by my threadbare dressing gown, uncombed hair and smudged glasses, but I still gave it a gutsy try.

 “Christ, Chris, how old is some of this stuff?”